If you don't know how to do kipping pull-ups yet, I'm going to make a wild guess: you hate Fran.

 Kipping Pull-ups: Accessory Work

-If your grip needs a rest from hanging on the bar, but you’re still looking to work on those pulling muscles, try a few of these accessory movements that will help you to continue to build your kipping pull-up strength:
+If your grip needs a rest from hanging on the bar, but you’re still looking to work on those pulling muscles, try a few of these accessory exercises that will help you to continue to build your kipping pull-up strength:

 - Inverted Row